 Land and climate conditions are highly conducive to agriculture.
-68% of the territory (c.
-60,000 km²) is suitable for its production and until the late 60s, it dominated the economy.
+68% of the territory (ca. 60,000 km²) is suitable for its production.
+Until the late 60's, agricultural protection dominated the economy.
 With the industrialisation that followed came migration to larger urban centres.
-Population today is 7,498,001, excluding Kosovo and Metohija Province (2002), with the main river valleys being the most populated and developed regions.
-These house the major traffic and energy supply corridors and most key cities including Beograd, Niš and Novi Sad.
-The main uses of Danube waters are domestic and industrial water supply, irrigation, navigation and power plants, plus they also act as receiving waters for waste water effluents.
+The population today is 7,498,00 - excluding Kosovo and the Metohija Province (2002) - with the main river valleys being the most populated and developed regions.
+These house the major traffic and energy supply corridors and most key cities including Belgrade, Niš and Novi Sad.
+The main uses of Danube waters are domestic and industrial water supply, irrigation, navigation and power plants, plus they also act as receiving waters for wastewater effluents.

-Groundwater is the primary source of municipal and industrial water supply, with a total municipal abstraction of c.
-750 million m³ in 1991.
-Industrial water supply in 1991 was c.
-615 million m³ and 175 million m³ was used for irrigation (<3% of agricultural land is irrigated; levels continue to decline).
-Hydropower is a significant power generator and water user in Serbia accounting for 31% of total production in 2004 (11,021 GWh).
+Groundwater is the primary source of municipal and industrial water supply, with a total municipal abstraction of ca. 750 million m³ in 1991.
+Industrial water supply in 1991 was ca. 615 million m³ and 175 million m³ was used for irrigation (less than 3% of agricultural land is irrigated; levels continue to decline).
+Hydropower is a significant power generator and water consumer in Serbia accounting for 31% of total production in 2004 (11,021 GWh).
 There are 13 major reservoirs greater than 10 million m3 dedicated to energy production (e.g. Iron Gate I).

-The waterway network extends over 1700 km of the Danube, Sava and Tisza rivers as well as the 600km navigable part of the DTD system.
+The waterway network extends over 1,700 km of the Danube, Sava and Tisza rivers as well as the 600km navigable part of the Danube-Tisza-Danube (DTD) system.
 All are directly or indirectly connected with the European inland network.
 Navigation improvements on the Danube have been systematic and continuous.
 The Tisza is navigable over 164 km and the Sava over 207 km (part of an international Sava waterway connecting Croatia, Bosnia & Herzegovina and Serbia with the Danube).

 Flood control is provided by levees on the major rivers of the Pannonian Plain and central Serbia where all major cities and significant industrial facilities are located in potential flood areas.
-Smaller rivers are prone to torrents, with frequent flash floods and landslides; control measures are only partially developed.
+Smaller rivers are prone to torrents, with frequent flash floods and landslides; control measures are continually being augmented.